doxenix/mlflow-stock-predictions/README.md

 <img src="https://github.com/doxenix/mlflow-stock-predictions/blob/main/readme_screens/create_experiment.jpg">

 Now, check `params.py`.
 You will find all parameters.
 Don't hesitate to change and experiment with them!
+Be aware, your created experiment name and ID should be the same like in `params.py` file.

 Run: `python pipline.py` and wait.
 Your model shoud start to train.

 Great, you trained your model!
 You also noticed that you have `mlruns` and `models` folders.
 Start making some experiments and `pipline.py` as many time as you want!